microsoft/charticulator.com/_tutorials/tutorial7.md

     - timeBegin: 63.97
       timeEnd: 66.97
       text: |
-        Selecte the Charticulator Template option
+        Select the Charticulator Template option

     - timeBegin: 66.97
       timeEnd: 69.69
       text: |
-        Adjust the options for the Axes and Scales
+        Adjust the options for Axes and Scales

     - timeBegin: 69.69
       timeEnd: 80.00